-Using Version 8 of Icon under VMS
+Using Version 8.10 of Icon Under VMS

-Gregg M. Townsend Sandra L. Miller
+Gregg M. Townsend and Sandra L. Miller

-Department of Computer Science The University of Arizona
+Department of Computer Science, The University of Arizona

-Introduction
+1. Introduction

-This paper describes the use of Icon under the VAX/VMS operating system.
+This report describes the use of Version 8.10 of Icon [1,2] under the VAX/VMS operating system.

 Several commands for running Icon programs are described here.
 These commands are not a standard part of VMS and so they must be defined before they can be used.
 Unless the system administrator incorporates definitions into the system login procedure, explicit setup action is needed.
-This is performed by the command which you may wish to put in your LOGIN.COM file for convenience. directory is the directory containing the Icon binaries and is dependent on the particular installation.
+This is performed by the command which you may wish to put in your LOGIN.COM file for convenience. directory is the directory containing the Icon executables and is dependent on the particular installation.